patrickemmerich/neo_hv/README.md

-# nano_pk
+# neo_hv (fork from nano_pk)
-Home Assistant integration of Hargassner Nano-PK pellet heating systems.
+Home Assistant integration of Hargassner Neo HV 20 Stückholzvergaser.

 This is a custom component to integrate Hargassner heatings with Touch Tronic (touch screen control) into Home Assistant.
 It will add a number of new sensors to your HA that display the current state of the heating.